Legal Protection Against Deportation

 - Has been a person of good moral character during that period

-- Have not committed a crime that could lead to deportation
+- Has not committed a crime that could lead to deportation

-- Can show that deportation would cause extreme and unusual hardship to your spouse or children, provided they are U.S. citizens or lawful permanent residents
+- Can show that deportation would cause exceptional and extremely unusual hardship to your spouse, parent, or children, provided they are U.S. citizens or lawful permanent residents

 Asylum